 Midwife Jennie Joseph prepares her patients for childbirth like she’s “sending folks onto the battlefield.”
 The battlefield is the hospital.
 While Joseph cares for a wide variety of patients, she’s particularly attuned to black mothers.
 She knows they’re more likely to have negative experiences in the healthcare system: being ignored by nurses, reporting pain that goes untreated, watching doctors glance nervously at their partners and enduring other forms of subtle and not-so-subtle discrimination.

 Joseph gives these women what she calls “sneaky things,” tips to ensure better care once they reach the hospital.
 She recommends specific doctors with lower C-section rates and friendly nurses she knows personally.
-She tells patients to never show up alone, that they should always have someone to advocate on their behalf.
+She tells patients never to show up alone — they should always have someone to advocate on their behalf.
 And when contractions start, she advises them to “stay outside (the hospital) for as long as you can.
 Walk the grounds, stay in the parking lot until the last minute, because if you bust in the door ready to go, you’re going to get better care.”

 “You have to learn how to navigate this mess if you want to survive,” said Joseph, who trained in the U.K. before founding Commonsense Childbirth and The Birth Place in Orange County, Florida.
 “And because you’re in dire jeopardy for not surviving, let me give you the straight skinny so you can be prepared and have some agency around this crap.”

 Joseph isn’t being hyperbolic.
 Preparation, she emphasizes, can save a woman’s life.